nterseleer/bgpartmod/readme.md

 - Optimize model parameters against observational data using advanced algorithms
 - Analyze and visualize results with comprehensive plotting utilities

+## Note about the license
+This software is currently **under embargo** until scientific publication (submission planned for summer 2025).
+After publication, it will be released under the European Union Public Licence (EUPL).
+For any inquiry, please contact @nterseleer.

 ## What It Was Developed For

 The framework was specifically developed to implement a **pioneering coupled biogeochemical-mineral flocculation model**.
 This coupling addresses the traditionally separate treatment of biological processes and physical particle dynamics, which are fundamentally interconnected in marine systems.
 The coupled approach enables simulation of: